John Maguire

-How to clean dust from a Ricoh GR III / IIIx sensor
+How to clean dust from a Ricoh GR III / IIIx sensor or lens

 I absolutely adore my Ricoh GR camera.
 It’s small enough to fit in my pants pocket, so it goes everywhere with me.
 And, as the saying goes, the best camera is the one you have with you.